Fire Safety Tips for Dog Owners

 • Be sure detectors are in good working order.
 Mark your calendar to remind yourself to check the batteries regularly (for example, at the start of a new season).

-• Another smart home measure is to install a carbon monoxide detector in your home.
+• Another smart home safety measure is to install a carbon monoxide detector in your home.
 Carbon monoxide is a poisonous gas that can cause severe illness or death to both people and pets.

-Have an emergency exit plan that includes your and practice the plan regularly.
+Have an emergency exit plan that includes your pets, and practice the plan regularly.
 Once a fire starts, it spreads rapidly, so everyone should know what to do to escape.

 • Affix window decals around your home so rescue workers know there are pets inside.
 Decals can be obtained from your local Bark Busters trainer, the ASPCA or your local fire department.